 If you want to learn a little bit about me, here is probably a good place to start.
 I'm Geoflly Adonias, an Electrical Engineer from João Pessoa, Brazil, now living in Waterford, Ireland, where I'm pursuing a PhD degree.

 I'm quite privacy-conscious, free (as in freedom) software enthusiast who likes electronics and technology.
 I like to spend my free time listening to podcasts, reading non-fiction books and watching TV series.
-The recommendations below are listed in no particular order and I'm in no way affiliated with any of them.
+I've got a few recommendations below are they're not listed in any particular order and I'm in no way affiliated with any of them.

 Writing and Reading

 You might've guessed that, as a PhD student, I spend most of my time writing and reading scientific papers and reports, and yes, you're right, most of the writing I do nowadays is towards papers to be published in peer-reviewed journals as well as reading related literature.

 However, whenever I get the time, I like to read non-fiction books, usually personal development and biographies.
 I'm no Oprah but here are some of my recommended readings that I hope you'll like them: